-We also know precisely how our home should look.
-We know exactly where the Konmari matched socks belong and how the plates should get loaded into the dishwasher.
+We also know precisely how our home should look, for instance, we know exactly where the matched socks belong and how the plates should get loaded into the dishwasher.
 We are the managers of our home, so this makes sense.

-The idols of unmet expectations trip us up and disrupts not only our day, but even how we feel about our life and worth as a homeschooling mama.
+The idols of unmet expectations trip us up and disrupt not only our day but even how we feel about our life and worth as homeschooling mama.

 Ouch!
 I don’t like to think that I have idols, but I do.
 Anything that has a hold on my heart (evidenced by the power I give it over how I feel and how I treat my family) is an idol!

 So let’s topple those idols and put them in their proper place…at the foot of the cross!